Collaborate with a Schwab Social Entrepreneurship Fellow!

 If you will be working in the US for an organization that is based in the US and you are eligible for Federal Work-Study, you should also consider our Community Service Work-Study program.

-If you have funding from outside the PSC that enables you to work on one of these projects, that’s great!
+If you have funding from outside the PKG Center that enables you to work on one of these projects, that’s great!
 However, please do let us know if you work on a project you saw advertised here, even if you don’t use our funds.
-And remember, the PSC staff are happy to advise on service projects even if we are not funding them ourselves.
+And remember, the PKG Center staff are happy to advise on service projects even if we are not funding them ourselves.